PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 # Using the dialog service

-In our `openDialog` method we would like to call the `openDialog` method defined in `src/app/services/dialog.service.ts` file.
+In our `openDialog` method, we would like to call the `openDialog` method defined in `src/app/services/dialog.service.ts` file.
 In order to do that, we need to use Angular's dependency injection to get an instance of Dialog service in our app component.

 Go ahead and add the dependency in `src/app/app.component.ts` constructor: